zeroibc/my-mac-os/README.md

 - This is essential if you want to take control of what information gets sent out from your computer and what connections have right to connect to your data.

 ### 47. [Texpad](https://www.texpadapp.com/osx) - LaTeX editor
-- Had to write some LaTeX files for some of my university assignments and in search of a great editor for writing LaTeX I found this and have enjoyed using it for that task.
-- Has phenomenal suggestions, a great UI interface and live previewing the LaTeX code that you write.).
+- Great LaTeX editor that has builin preview and great autosuggestions together with great UI interface.

 ### 50. [Anki](http://ankisrs.net) - Intelligent flash cards
 - Still not fully utilising the full power of [spaced repetition learning](http://www.wikiwand.com/en/Spaced_repetition) but it was one of my goals this year to start to use this to my advantage.
 Essentially all this software does is provide you the means to write your own digital flashcards that you can then test yourself on.
 It also has a lot of [amazing addons](https://ankiweb.net/shared/addons/) that you can get to add more functionality to the app.